The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 This cafe offers a variety of breakfast options, from classic Italian coffee and pastries to more substantial dishes to fuel your day of exploration.

-It’s a favorite among locals for its friendly service and delicious food, and I went there a few times when coming to Lucca.
+It’s a favorite among locals for its friendly service and delicious local food, and I went there a few times when coming to Lucca.
 Spend about 30 minutes here to enjoy your breakfast in a relaxed atmosphere before heading out to explore Lucca.

 Unfortunately, Stella Polare is closed on Mondays, but you can go to Caffè del Teatro instead if that’s when you plan to come, as they offer delicious Neapolitan snacks and coffee!